-Capstone: The 2012-2013 class met for the final time at the Capstone (Appendix G).
+• Capstone: The 2013-2014 class met for the final time at the Capstone in Washington, DC, September 29-October 1 (Appendix G).
 The event presented the role of organizations important to academic health centers, introduced key players, and addressed external issues shaping libraries and their implications for library directors.
-Representatives from ARL, NLM, AAMC, LC, NAL, IMLS, SPARC, U.S. Congress, AACN, AMIA, and AAHSL offered their time to meet with the group.
-The federal government shutdown on the second day directly impacted the Capstone and mandated changes to the schedule, lending immediacy to the political environment, while the group benefited from the generosity of individual colleagues.
-Some of the issues crossing organizational lines were information policy and funding, scholarly communication, interprofessional education, and collaboration among national libraries.
-Sessions this year included a meeting with high-level representatives of the three national libraries; for the first time, a legislative aide from Capitol Hill joined the discussion on scholarly communication legislation.
-Presenters included those who regularly come to the Capstone as well as first-time speakers; their participation seems to strengthen their relationship with AAHSL, in addition to the benefit for the fellows.
-M.J.
-Tooey, as AAHSL president, joined the cohort throughout the third day to facilitate an inter-association panel and lead a discussion on the role of AAHSL.
+Representatives from ARL, NLM, NIH, AAMC, LC, NAL, IMLS, SPARC, U.S. Congress, ALA, AACN, AACP, AMIA, and AAHSL met with the group.
+Some of the issues crossing organizational lines were information policy and funding, scholarly communication, data management, interprofessional education, and collaboration among national libraries.
+Presenters included those who regularly come to the Capstone as well as some first-time speakers.
+Their participation seems to strengthen their relationship with AAHSL, in addition to benefiting the fellows.
+Jim Bothmer, as AAHSL president, joined the cohort throughout the third day to facilitate an inter-association panel and lead a discussion on the role of AAHSL.

-The format design encouraged active involvement of the fellows through discussion time with the core group of fellows, mentors, and faculty to supplement the outside presentations.
+The Capstone format encouraged active involvement of the fellows through discussion time with the core group of fellows, mentors, and faculty to supplement the outside presentations.
 Mentors and other participants were assigned facilitator roles for each session, with responsibility for communicating with speakers in advance, suggesting readings, setting up the session, guiding the session, and leading a post-session discussion.
 Discussion periods also allowed time to reflect on the experiences of the year and post-program transition concerning the impact on fellow career paths and the opportunity for new roles in current and future positions.
 The Capstone included social events with the chance to spend time informally as a group.
 Overall, the Capstone provided the opportunity for intensive discussion and for personal meetings with significant individuals.

-Capstone speakers and area library leaders were among the invitees to the reception and graduation ceremony on the final night, which honors the cohort.
+The day culminated in a graduation ceremony at which Judy Cohn, DeEtta Jones, Chris Frank, Alexa Mayo, Betsy Humphreys, Donald Lindberg and Jim Bothmer made remarks.
+Capstone speakers and area library leaders were among the invitees.
 Fellows and mentors supplied names of institutional representatives and colleagues so that AAHSL could send invitations and note their completion of the program.
-Julia Sollenberger, Jones, Betsy Humphreys, Donald Lindberg, and Tooey recognized their achievement on behalf of the sponsoring organizations, and Donna Berryman and Paul Schoening represented the fellows and mentors in describing their experience.
-About 35 participants and guests attended the event at the Mayflower Hotel.
+About 45 participants and guests attended the event at the Mayflower Hotel.

 • Site visits and mentor relationships: The site visits are the core individual activity.
 They provide the opportunity for fellows and mentors to spend extended time together and for fellows to experience another library environment with an emphasis on leadership at the director level.
-The visit agendas are anchored by the learning goals of the fellow.

-Each site visit is unique, depending on the possibilities at the institution and on the fellow's interests and goals.
-Fellows are able to meet a range of library staff and university or institution officials, participate in and observe library and university meetings and decision making, attend special events, and gain a sense of their mentors' leadership style in his or her organization.
-Depending on the location, fellows may be able to visit other libraries and directors in the area.
-The fellows share their expertise and give presentations during the site visits, and the library can benefit from the perspective of the fellows.
-The site visits are important to fellows in developing the relationship with the mentor, building a network of contacts, gaining ideas to incorporate in their current positions, and expanding their vision.
-Fellows write reports of their site visits to share with the other fellows and mentors and to extend the value of the visits to the cohort.
-In addition, fellows and mentors communicate with each other on a regular basis and spend time together at MLA or other events.
+All fellows spent two weeks on site visits at their mentors' home libraries in one-week segments, with visits anchored by the fellows' learning goals.
+They were able to meet a range of library staff and university officials, participate in and observe library and university meetings and decision making, attend events, visit other institutions, and gain a sense of their mentors' leadership style.
+They also shared their own perspective with their mentors' staff.
+Their reports speak to the importance of the site visits in developing relationships with their mentors, building a network of contacts, gaining ideas to incorporate in their current jobs, and expanding their vision.